Rjpdude/redux-pods/README.md

 })
 ```

-Action handlers also have access to their state's `current` property, allowing access the actual state value.
+States also expose a `current` property, allowing access the actual state value.
 This can be useful for updating the draft while maintaining an awareness of the actual state.

 ```ts
 const accountActions = account.actions({